Authority: Business Affairs

 LaCarte Travel Card and Controlled Billed Account (CBA)

-All group/team high cost expenditures (airfare, lodging, vehicle rentals, and registration) must be placed on the LaCarte Travel Card or the McNeese State University CBA program unless prior approval is granted from the Commissioner of Administration.
+All group/team high-cost expenditures (airfare, lodging, vehicle rentals, and registration) must be placed on the LaCarte Travel Card or the University CBA program unless prior approval is granted from the commissioner of administration.

 LaCarte Purchasing Card

-- Parking – only with hotel stay and combined on invoice and Park-N-Fly Parking
+- Parking (only with hotel stay and combined on invoice as well as Park-N-Fly parking);

-The CBA is a credit account issued in in the name of McNeese State University (no plastic card issued), and charges are direct liabilities of the State and charges are paid by McNeese.
-The CBA is issued to the MSU Office of Purchasing.
-The CBA may be used for airfare, registration, rental cars, prepaid shuttle charges, lodging and any allowable lodging associated charges such as parking and internet charges and any other charges listed in the CBA Policy through the MSU Office of Purchasing.
+The CBA is a credit account issued in in the name of McNeese State University (no plastic card issued), and charges are direct liabilities of the state and charges are paid by McNeese.
+The CBA is issued to the Office of Purchasing and Property Control.
+The CBA may be used for airfare, registration, rental cars, prepaid shuttle charges, lodging, any allowable lodging-associated charges such as parking and internet charges, and any other charges listed in the CBA Policy through the Office of Purchasing and Property Control.

-Employees may obtain more detailed information regarding the appropriate use of the LACarte Travel Card and the Controlled Billed Account from the Office of Administrative Accounting or from the Division of Administration website at http://www.doa.la.gov/Pages/osp/Travel/Index.aspx.
+Employees may obtain more detailed information regarding the appropriate use of the LaCarte Purchasing Card and the CBA from the Office of Administrative Accounting or from the Division of Administration website.

-To be eligible for international travel, employees must complete the International Travel Approval Form and submit the form to the President for approval no less than 30 days before departure.
-The International Travel Approval Form may be found under Employee Forms under the Employee tab on MyMcNeese.
-International travel is not allowed without the President’s approval.
+To be eligible for international travel, employees must complete the International Travel Approval Form and submit the form to the president for approval no less than 30 days before departure.
+The International Travel Approval Form may be found under Employee Forms under the Employee tab on the MyMcNeese Portal.
+International travel is not allowed without the president’s approval.